Fox4148/Laravel-OAuth2.0-newseed/README.md

 ## License

-The new seed used the  [GNU3.0 license](https://www.gnu.org/licenses/gpl-3.0.html).
+The new seed uses the  [GNU3.0 license](https://www.gnu.org/licenses/gpl-3.0.html).

 ## About Laravel